 Example of a Change Request

 For example, the project of installing a server and networking computers is likely to change as the client makes requests after a contract has been agreed on and signed.
-In order to make sure those requests are feasible and advisable, the change request acts as a means to capture the change and how it will impact the project.
+To make sure those requests are feasible and advisable, the change request acts as a means to capture the change and how it will impact the project.
 Only then can one make an educated decision on whether to move forward with the change or not.

 The proposal for change, that is a request to alter a product or system, is usually brought up by the client, though it can also come from another team member who sees an opportunity for improvement or increased efficiency.